The Procussions: In other media

 The Procussions have had their music included in TV, film, and video games.
+In 2026, their song “The Storm” was included on Netflix’s “Man on Fire” season 1, episode 2.
 In 2006, their song "Little People" was included on the soundtrack for the film American Gun.
 In 2010, it also appeared (along with "The Storm") in the television series Blue Mountain State (misidentified as "Sounds of the T.V." and "The War").
 Their song "Shabach" was included on the soundtrack for 2K Sports' College Hoops 2K7, and "Fight Here" appeared in EA's Facebreaker.
 In 2006, Mr J. Medeiros appeared on the T.V. program Miami Ink, speaking about The Procussions and his song "Constance", and receiving an upper back tattoo reading "Forgive Us".